Minnesota Homeschool Law – MN Homeschooling Laws

 - Take standardized testing each year.
 Plans for this must be included in your Letter of Intent.

-- Bridgeway offers the Terra Nova test in the Spring of each year.
+- Bridgeway offers the Stanford Achievement Test in the Spring of each year.
 This is an acceptable test for the state of Minnesota.
-More information about Terra Nova testing will be sent as the time approaches.
+More information about Stanford Achievement Testing will be sent as the time approaches.

 For additional information, including a downloadable PDF with a detailed analysis of your state’s homeschool laws and legal counsel, be sure to become a member of the HSLDA for a yearly fee.